bugsbugsbux/notes-on-nix/notes-on-nix.md

 - `modulesPath`: The location of the modules directory (see above).
-- `config`: All option-definitions; including the options set by the module itself, which works (as long as no option references itself) because nix is lazily evaluated. (see: options)
+- `config`: All option-definitions; including the options set by the module itself, which works (as long as no option references itself) because nix is lazily evaluated. (see: Options)

   Note: This means option-definitions may depend on each other, however, this dependency must not be used to create the "config" value itself,